sora-xor/sora-docs/src/tbcd.md

 - Token Bonding Curve Dollars (TBCD) is a newly proposed, algorithmic, non-synthetic stablecoin that has its value maintained by the SORA token bonding curve
 - TBCD is created to be worth slightly less than $1 when XOR is far lower than the price point on the token bonding curve, reducing sell pressure to XOR when the price of XOR is low
 - TBCD will help to build up reserves in the SORA token bonding curve, while also being used to fund the creation of new goods and services via an on-chain referendum decided by all XOR token holders
+- 10% of reminted [PSWAP](./pswap) is allocated for the buy-back and burning of TBCD.
+Similarly, 10% of reminted [VAL](./val) is dedicated to the buy-back and burning of TBCD.
+Additionally, the [TBC](./tbc) margin is directed towards the buy-back and burning of TBCD.

 ## Why Implement Token Bonding Curve Dollars (TBCD)